uzair910/WebShop/README.md

 Press 2 to manage inventory                                                     (Opens inventory management, you can browse to product management from here)
 Press 3 to buy items and exit                                                   (confirm items purchase and quit. items in basket will be purchased)
-Press 4 to exit                                                                 (basket items will be returned to inventory) Press 'P' (at any time) to set items to view per page                           (not implemented) Press 'A' (at any time) see the table/Options for that module again
+Press 4 to exit                                                                 (basket items will be returned to inventory) Press 'P' (at any time) to set items to view per page
+        Press 'N to goto next page
+        Press 'L to goto previous page
+Press 'A' (at any time) see the table/Options for that module again

 2) Shopping Cart View: